solomonedo/be434-Spring2024/docs/setup2_github.md

 ### PC Users Git Installation

 * Download the .exe Git installation program from [Git](https://git-scm.com/) for your computer
 * Follow all defaults except for the following two.
-These are important settings, otherwise you will end up with an error saying that your Python tests fail due to "\r" return characters at the end of every line in your code.
+Without these settings you will end up with an error saying that your Python tests fail due to "\r" return characters at the end of every line in your code.
 No fun!

 ![4git](./images/1_win_git_editor.png "Tell Git you would like to use VS code as your editor.")